doubledutch/ProjectPika/README.md

 ### Variant.java:getSize

 Due to the way we implemented DELETE markers in pages, the size of variants can't be trusted to calculate offsets.
+Note: this has been fixed, but the fix is horrible....

+### ObjectSet

+I changed objectset over to not build objects until the end (thus allowing multiple object types instead of just JSONObject) This created a performance penalty that gets larger the more objects... investigate and fix if possible.